dominiksalvet/cpurast/README.md

 * Add support for shadows
 * Add support for reflections
 * Add support for vertex and fragment shader
-* Add support for various culling
+* Add support for various culling (remove some asserts)
 * Multiple VAO support
 * Add more examples